mariadbd-multi(1) — Linux manual page

 datadir = /usr/local/mysql/var3

-language = /usr/local/share/mysql/swedish
+language = /usr/local/share/mariadb/swedish

 user = monty